ServiceNow Custom Field Mappings

 Restrictions

-- Field mappings are one-to-one, i.e., a ServiceNow field can only be mapped to one Custom Field and a Custom Field can only be mapped to one ServiceNow field.
-Once a field has been mapped, it will not appear as an option when creating a new mapping.
+- Field mappings are one-to-one.
+A ServiceNow field can only map to one custom field, and a custom field can only map to one ServiceNow field.
+Once you map a field, it does not appear as an option when creating a new mapping.

-- The default synchronization direction for new mappings is bidirectional, however you can optionally change it to unidirectional.
-See instructions below.
+- The default synchronization direction for new mappings is bidirectional, but you can optionally change it to unidirectional.
+See the instructions in the following section.

 - In ServiceNow, navigate to PagerDuty Field Mapping Custom Field Mappings.

-- Click New on the top right to create a new mapping.
+- Click New in the upper right to create a new mapping.

-- Review the mapping, then click Save.
-You should see a modal appear indicating the field mapping was created successfully.
+- Review the mapping and click Save.
+A modal appears indicating the field mapping was created successfully.

 Edit Custom Field Mappings

-At this time, field mappings cannot be edited.
-Once created, custom field mappings will need to be deleted and then re-created in order to remap a field.
+At this time, you cannot edit field mappings.
+Once created, you must delete and then recreate custom field mappings to remap a field.

 Delete Custom Field Mappings

-You can delete the mapping between a ServiceNow field and PagerDuty Custom Field.
-This action does not affect any field values already set on existing incidents and this does not delete the fields.
-To delete a Custom Field in PagerDuty after removing a mapping, please refer to Custom Fields on Incidents for more information.
+You can delete the mapping between a ServiceNow field and a PagerDuty custom field.
+This action does not affect any field values already set on existing incidents and does not delete the fields.
+To delete a custom field in PagerDuty after removing a mapping, see custom fields on incidents.

 - In ServiceNow, navigate to PagerDuty Field Mapping Custom Field Mappings.